 Essentialism: The Disciplined Pursuit of Less by Greg McKeown

-Essentialism is a practical guide to living a meaningful and focused life by discerning what truly matters and eliminating the non-essential.
+Essentialism is a practical guide to living a meaningful and focused life by discerning what truly matters then eliminating the non-essential in daily activities.
 The book is structured into 4 key sections:

 1. The essence - Understanding what essentialism means.